prmtl/starwars_explorer/README.md

 ## Possible improvements

+There are also comments inside the code what and how things could be changed/improved.
+Below is a list of general thoughts:

  * Integrate Sentry for reporting errors (must-have for production)
  * Integrate tools like DataDog for gathering logs and metrics
  * Use structured logs (like `python-json-logger`)